Mbapat2211/Spotify-Playlist-Generator/README.md

 ## Overview

-This simple application allows user to enter the names of their favortie artists and creates a compilation playlist with tracks from this artists.
+This simple web application allows user to enter the names of their favortie artists and creates a compilation playlist with tracks from this artists.

 ## Programming